-awards are credible and secure irrespective of where or how courses are delivered or who delivers them.
-The provider uses external expertise, assessment and classification processes that are reliable, fair and transparent. ns for Quality 0 - Anne L Courses are well- designed, provide a high-quality academic experience for all students and enable a student's achievement to be reliably assessed.
-From admission through to completion, all students are provided with the support that they need to succeed in and benefit from higher education.
-The provider designs and/or delivers high- quality courses.
-The provider has sufficient appropriately qualified and skilled staff to deliver a high-quality academic experience.
-The provider reviews its core practices for quality regularly and uses the outcomes to drive improvement and enhancement.
-The provider's approach to managing quality takes account of external expertise.
-The provider engages students individually and collectively in the development, assurance and enhancement of the quality of their educational experience.
-Approval of New Programme s Policy Quality Standards Committee Programme Manageme nt Committee Recruitmen t and HR Strategy/St aff Recruitmen t Policy Staff Appraisal and Developme nt Policy
+awards are credible

+and secure

+irrespective of where

+or how courses are

+delivered or who

+delivers them.

+The provider uses

+external expertise,

+assessment and

+classification

+processes that are

+reliable, fair and

+transparent.

+ns for Quality

+Courses are well- The provider designs The provider reviews Approval of

+designed, provide a and/or delivers high- its core practices for New

+high-quality academic quality courses. quality regularly and Programme

+experience for all uses the outcomes to s Policy

+students and enable a drive improvement

+student's The provider has and enhancement.
+Quality

+achievement to be sufficient Standards

+reliably assessed. appropriately The provider's Committee

+qualified and skilled approach to managing

+staff to deliver a quality takes account Programme

+From admission high-quality of external expertise.
+Manageme

+through to academic nt

+completion, all experience.
+The provider engages Committee

+students are provided students individually

+with the support that and collectively in the

+they need to succeed development, Recruitmen

+in and benefit from assurance and t and HR

+higher education. enhancement of the Strategy/St

+quality of their aff

+educational Recruitmen

+experience. t Policy

+CT Olloy

+Staff

+Appraisal

+and

+Developme

+nt Policy

+TICT OHOY